shellspec/shellspec/docs/shells.md

 | **Ubuntu 19.04** |        |            |               |                 |      | -        |          |      | 5.5.1  |

 * Using https://github.com/lpenz/docker-debian-releases/ for older (7.11 and before) Debian docker images.
-* Testing bash 2.03-3.2.39 is both POSIX and non-POSIX mode. bash 4.1.5- is non-POSIX mode only.
+* Testing bash 2.03-3.2.39 in both POSIX and non-POSIX mode. bash 4.1.5- is non-POSIX mode only.

 #### FreeBSD